 The state of Texas encourages couples NOT to file for an uncontested divorce in Texas under the following circumstances:

 A number of these issues pertain to children, assets and debts, which frequently complicate divorce.
-Figuring out child custodyvisitation and child support isn’t as easy as it might seem and couples often disagree about decisions pertaining to their kids.
+Figuring out child custody, visitation and how much is child support in Texas isn’t as easy as it might seem and couples often disagree about decisions pertaining to their kids.
 The laws pertaining to spousal support, property division and bankruptcies in Texas are also complex, and most couples benefit from seeking legal advice on these matters.

 While it is true that divorce can and often does come with a high price tag, there are steps you can take to minimize the cost of divorce in Texas.